Updated: Nov 9, 2021

 36 Weeks: 6th ANC visit, Optional Gynaecology Consultation

-The Gynaecology/obstetrician will check the position of your baby, and further discuss your plans for labor and birth
+The Gynaecology/obstetrician will check the position of your baby, and further discuss your plans for labour and birth

 38 Weeks: 7th ANC visit, Education on labor and delivery and general welfare[Birth Preparedness Clinic]